TmRxJD/Klipper_Augmented_Text_Optimizer/README.md

 Palette Selection: Save your favorite values within the macro to call later as a palette.
 Example: "text_styler palette=2" You can also still customize individual options within each palette.

+Randomization: The default behavior will pick a random option from the available selections, but you can disable this and have it cycle instead with "randomize=false"

+Style by the Word or by the Letters: by default the macro will alter every character, but you can disable this and have it do entire words instead with "by_word=true"

 <h3>Usage:</h3>

 The Text Styler Macro supports the ability to add multiple options, and it will cycle through all that are available, allowing you to create dynamic and visually appealing text.
 You can specify multiple values for each style parameter, and the macro will apply them sequentially.
 So setting the colors to red and blue will alternate between red and blue.
 You can add as many color options as you want.